LUCY NYCHAI

 Peter Wohlleben book "The Hidden Life of Trees"

-Black Sheep WIP
+Black Sheep Project WIP

 A personal investigation of my own traumatic experience of war.